 With one or two fine or coarse trees or bushes, the average texture of the landscape may be harmonized to create an effective design.

 Carefully prune after blooming to prevent losing the current season’s blossoms from this low-maintenance shrub.
-This plant isn’t extremely appealing to deer, so they’ll typically avoid it in favor of more appetizing options.
+This plant isn’t highly appealing to deer, so they’ll typically avoid it in favor of more appetizing options.
 It doesn’t have anything that might be considered a drawback.